Experts answer: How often will I need a Covid jab?

 Experts told the Herald that, barring no dramatic turn in the pandemic, we shouldn't expect to have to top ourselves up as quickly as we did with boosting after the second shot.

-"What we know is that, six months post-boosting, protection against severe disease is still good – so it doesn't look like everybody is going to need to rapidly be boosted," Immunisation Advisory Centre (IMAC) director Dr Nikki Turner said.
+"What we know is that, six months post-boosting, protection against severe disease is still good – so it doesn't look like everybody is going to need to rapidly be boosted," said Dr Nikki Turner, director of the University of Auckland's Immunisation Advisory Centre.

-Because vaccine-acquired immunity could wane – and particularly among older people, as one recent New Zealand study highlighted – Turner said it might be that high-risk groups needed boosting more often, and perhaps every six months.
+Because vaccine-acquired immunity could wane – and particularly among older people, as one recent New Zealand study highlighted – Turner suggested it might be that high-risk groups needed boosting more often, and perhaps every six months.

-"I don't think there'd be an annual jab for everybody at this stage: there's potential, but only in that it could tie in with a flu vaccine for high-risk groups."
+"I don't think there'd [need to be] an annual jab for everybody at this stage: there's potential, but only in that it could tie in with a flu vaccine for high-risk groups."

 While vaccines have generally performed more poorly against Omicron than Delta and the original virus strain, studies have shown how getting a booster – as about 71 per cent of eligible Kiwis have - greatly slashed the risk of severe sickness and death.